devops329/devops/instruction/deliverable8Metrics/deliverable8Metrics.md

 ### Add Grafana credentials to config.js

-Modify your config.js file to contain the Grafana credentials.
+Modify your service's config.js file to contain the Grafana credentials.
 You can then reference these configuration settings just like the application uses the database settings.

 ```js
   metrics: {